Forest with trees

 • Working from a ladder is prohibited.
 Work at height must be carried out using a suitable scaffold or personal hoist.

-• A-ladders must not be used for work requiring the use of force or for work involving the use of power tools.
+• The A-ladder must not be used for work that requires force or where power tools are used.

-• Before using A-ladders, ensure that the feet of the ladder rest on a non-compacting and level surface.
+• Before using the A-ladder, it must be ensured that the legs of the ladder rest on a non-settling and level surface.

 Restricting access of the work area